msainsburydale/NeuralEstimators/README.md

 1. Install the `Julia` version of `NeuralEstimators`.
 	- To install from terminal, run the command `julia -e 'using Pkg; Pkg.add(url="https://github.com/msainsburydale/NeuralEstimators.jl")'`.
 1. Install the deep-learning library `Flux`.
-	- To install from terminal, run the command `julia -e 'using Pkg; Pkg.add("Flux")'`
+	- To install from terminal, run the command `julia -e 'using Pkg; Pkg.add("Flux")'`.
 1. Install the `R` interface to `NeuralEstimators`.
  	- To install from terminal, run the command `Rscript -e 'devtools::install_github("msainsburydale/NeuralEstimators", build_vignettes = TRUE)'`.

 Note that the vignette takes roughly 5 minutes to compile; if you are not willing to wait this long, remove the argument `build_vignettes=TRUE` in the final command above.

-#### Conda
+Note also that you will need to install the Julia package `RCall` if you wish to simulate training data "on-the-fly" with `R` functions.

 Users may wish to try out `NeuralEstimators` without affecting their current installation. `conda` is a useful tool for this purpose; if you want to run `NeuralEstimators` within a conda environment, you can create one as follows: